ethanherron08/Desiccator/README.md

 When you're done, click Stop Logging to safely stop the logging process.

 This is open source software so feel free to modify, copy, iterate, etc..
-Source python code can be found in the /source directory of the zip -Ethan H
+-Ethan H